apache/flink/docs/dev/libs/cep.md

 The input stream can be *keyed* or *non-keyed* depending on your use-case.

-<span class="label label-danger">Attention</span> Applying your pattern on a non-keyed stream will result is a job with
-parallelism equal to 1.
+{% warn Attention %} Applying your pattern on a non-keyed stream will result in a job with parallelism equal to 1.

 ### Selecting from Patterns